rongrimes/weewx-tempest-pi/README.md

 ### Output to web site using FTP

+I use <a href="https://www.infinityfree.net/" target="_blank">Infinity Free</a> as a web hosting site.
+It's:
+* free
+* allows regular ftp upload
+* is mostly smooth in producing pages

+... and suits my non-professional purposes.

 Use the notes in [FTP](https://weewx.com/docs/usersguide.htm#config_FTP) in the weewx users guide for FTP transfer.

 For illustration, I have configured: